dandavid3000/DBMS/FinalProjectRegistrationSystem/README.md

 	* `T2 : exec sp_ XemThongTinDangKyDoAn 1`

 * A student wants to unregister project 1.
 He waits for the system to verify.
-In the meantime, there is a teacher who wants to retrieve the information, and get the trash information because the student's about to unregister that project.
+In the meantime, there is a teacher who wants to retrieve the information, and gets the trash information because the student's about to unregister that project.

 * Solution: Make sure T1 is finished, then T2 will be able to read the information.
 	* Use `XLOCK` for `PROJECT` table